When seeking inspiration for web page copywriting, there are several things a writer should bear in mind;

 This is an area not broadly discussed in web page copywriting, but one that potentially offers benefits to a copywriter’s authorship credibility, provenance, copyright and ownership.
 Its a way of applying personal branding to your content creations…

-Google Plus has a (somewhat awkward) process whereby you can tie your written content creation activities across multiple external website accounts to your Google+ account, clearly identifying you (the writer) as the author in search engine results pages.
-For example;
+The now defunct G+ had a (somewhat awkward) process whereby you could tie your written content creation activities across multiple external website accounts to your Google+ account, clearly identifying you (the writer) as the author in search engine results pages.
+G+ was terminated in April 2019.

 The folks at Gravatar.com have another way to brand your content – quote;